Compressing neural audio effects (VST) with knowledge distillation

 ...

 Having a good teacher can change your life.
-When I was a teenager, I ended up in a theoretical maths class at my local high school with a teacher named Roger.
-I didn't do very well in this course.
+When I was in high-school, I ended up enrolled in a theoretical maths class thought by an older man called Roger.
+This didn't go very well.
 In fact, I was failing.
-Hard to say for sure what the real reason was, but I know that I didn't study or care much at the time.
-What I do know, however, is that I loved Roger's classes.
+Hard to say why, for sure, but I know that I didn't study much or care about maths at this time.
+But I loved Roger's classes.
 And I loved Roger.
-He was open, old, funny and knowledgeable in the best and most non-condescending way.
-He loved maths and wanted to share his passion with us.
-Because of this, I stayed in his class for way too long, to the point where he actually took me aside and asked me to switch to a simpler programme.
-In hindsight, it's clear that I was inspired by Roger, but I don't think we weren't the best teacher-student combo.
-Recently, I have been thinking more about this.
-About what it means to be a good student and a good teacher.
+He was open, funny, knowledgeable in the best ways, and a great teacher overall.
+It was clear that he loved maths and wanted to share his passion with us.
+This was the reason that I stayed.
+And because I stayed for so long, he actually took me aside one day and asked me to switch to a simpler class, if I wanted to graduate at all.
+Looking back today, it's obvious that I was inspired by Roger, but I don't think we were the best teacher-student combo.
+I have been thinking more about this recently, about what it means to be a good student and teacher.

-I am currently sitting in a hot conference room at Queen Mary University College in London, listening to a talk about AI ethics at the first-ever international conference on AI and Machine Learning for Audio, hosted by the Audio Engineering Society in September 2025 (called AES AIMLA).
-I am here because I was involved in a research paper that got accepted here last spring.
-This all started in 2024 when my friend and former colleague (he is now elsewhere in the world) Riccardo Simionato asked me to help him explore whether neural audio effects, which are audio effects built with neural networks, could be made more efficient using a compression technique called Knowledge Distillation.
-With knowledge distillation, the inner workings of large neural networks called teachers are transferred, or distilled, to smaller student networks.
-The students are taught by their teacher, basically.
+I am currently in a hot and crowded conference room at Queen Mary University College in London, listening to a talk about AI ethics at the first-ever international conference on AI and Machine Learning for Audio, hosted by the Audio Engineering Society in September 2025 (called AES AIMLA).
+I am here because me and my friend and former colleague Riccardo Simionato are presenting our latest research on compression techniques for neural audio effects.
+It all started last spring, when Riccardo asked me if I wanted to help him explore whether we could make neural audio effects, which are audio effects built with neural networks, smaller and more efficient using a compression technique called knowledge distillation.
+With knowledge distillation, features from large neural networks, called teachers, are essentially transferred or distilled to smaller networks, called student.
+So essentially, a good student-teacher combo.

-At the conference, the question about how AI will affect the music industry is up in the air, and a man from the team that originally developed the MP3 codec just raised his hand.
-Through a prolonged comment, the man argued that we might better understand the fate of AI in the music industry by looking to other similar technological advancements that have occured in the past.
-MP3 and online sharing were thought to be the end of the music industry as we knew it.
-There was a lot of criticism and huge concern about piracy, especially among artists.
-The reality, however, turned out to be less extreme.
-Of course, the music industry did change a lot in this time, but the point was that the role of MP3 in the matter was less significant than expected.
-This comment reminded me of an image I saw not too long ago, a graph that depicted how the popularity of new technologies almost always tends to receede over time, that our expectations are almost always wrong.
-That the rapid increase in popularity and hype of new technology almost always decreases and stabilizes at a sober level.
+Back in the conference room, the question in the air is about AI and how it will affect the music industry.
+An older gentleman man just raised his hand and confidently signaled the speaker.
+Through a long comment, the man argued that we might better understand the fate of AI in the music industry by looking to other similar technological advancements that have occured in the past, like MP3.
+Online sharing and MP3 were thought to be the end of the music industry as we knew it and there was a lot of criticism and concern about piracy, especially.
+Of course the music industry changed a lot during this time, but MP3's role in the matter was less significant than expected.
+Quick side-note, I later learned that the guy commenting actually was a central character in the development of the original MP3 codec, sometime in the 80s and 90s.
+His comment also reminded me of a graph I saw recently that depicted how the popularity of new technologies almost always tends to receede over time, that our expectations are almost always wrong.
 Might this be the case with AI as well?
-Are we currently at the very peak of the curve, waiting for an imminent fall?
+Are we currently at the very peak of the curve, waiting for the imminent fall?
+I don't know what the fate of AI will be, of course, nor do I think the MP3-man has all the answers.

-Not too long ago, researchers in the field of Virtual-Analog (VA) modeling discovered the effectiveness of using neural networks to emulate analog audio effects in the digital domain.
+It was not too long ago that researchers in the field of Virtual-Analog (VA) modeling discovered how effective it was to use neural networks to digitally emulate analog audio effects.
 The advantages of using machine learning for VA-modeling are many, but it comes down to its exceptional ability to find patterns in large quantities of data.
 Analog audio effects consist of complex hardware circuits that shape the sound in an unpredictable and non-linear way.
 These non-linearities are hard to describe mathematically.
 With machine learning, however, we can essentially skip the hard part and train models to recreate the analog behaviour without us actually knowing intricate inner goings on.
 This approach, of treating the analog audio effect as a "black box", is amply called black-box modeling.
 The process concerned with mathematically describing the details in the hardware circuitry is called white-box modeling.

 Black-box approaches to modeling audio effects have been successful on a wide variety of effects, including tube amplification, distortion, optical compressors, and other time-based effects.
 This has been possible using certain neural architectures, particularly Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN).
 But one major issue is that these networks can easily become large and clunky, requiring significant amounts of operations per sample during runtime.
 This is a problem because we usually want audio effects to be computationally efficient and run smoothly on many consumer-grade devices, like laptops and phones.
 Said in another way, large neural networks can hinder the real-time capabilities of models that strive for efficiency.
 We want our neural audio effects to be as lightweight as possible.